3ni0lA/Scripts/README.md

 # Installation

   - Clone the repository.
-  - Install the required Python packages using 'pip install -r requirements.txt'.
+  - Install the required Python packages using `pip install -r requirements.txt`.
   - Ensure access to the MariaDB and MongoDB databases is configured correctly.

 # Usage

 # Backup Scripts

-  Configure the backup settings in 'backup_config.py'.
+  Configure the backup settings in `backup_config.py`.
-  Run 'mariadb_backup.py' to backup MariaDB databases.
+  Run `mariadb_backup.py` to backup MariaDB databases.
-  Run 'test.py' to backup MongoDB databases.
+  Run `test.py` to backup MongoDB databases.

 # Monitoring Scripts

-  Run 'database_monitoring.py' to execute database queries for monitoring purposes.
+  Run `database_monitoring.py` to execute database queries for monitoring purposes.
   Analyze the output for performance insights and database health.

 # Contact